Hip Labral Tear

 - Having hip dysplasia or other abnormality of the hip

-Diagnosing a hip labral tear begins with your medical history and a physical examination.
+Diagnosing a hip labral tear begins with getting your medical history and a physical examination.
 Your doctor will ask you to describe your symptoms in detail, including which motions bring on or worsen your symptoms.
 During the physical examination, the doctor will manipulate your leg and hip joint, trying various positions to try to pinpoint which movements cause pain and to test your range of motion.

 Imaging scans commonly used to diagnose a hip labral tear include: